How does this company make money?

 Who depends on this company?

-Financial traders who rely on Wall Street Journal market-opening coverage for pre-market decisions would lose critical timing information if that coverage were disrupted.
-Australian real estate agents using REA Group would lose their primary customer acquisition channel in a market where the platform concentrates property search.
-Independent bookstores stocking HarperCollins titles would face inventory gaps across major publishing categories.
+Financial traders who use Wall Street Journal market-opening coverage for pre-market decisions would lose critical timing if the service stopped.
+Australian real estate agents who rely on REA Group would lose their primary channel for finding buyers, in a market where REA Group dominates property search.
+Independent bookstores that stock HarperCollins titles would face gaps across major publishing categories.

 How does this company scale?